 - The projects established in the free zones and their profits shall not be subject to the provisions of Egyptian taxation laws and the duties within them.

-- Goods exported abroad or imported by the free zone projects to exercise their activities shall not be subject to imports or exports rules, or customs procedures related to exports and imports.
+- Goods exported abroad or imported by the free zone projects to exercise their activities shall not be subject to import/export rules or customs procedures.
 They will also be exempted from customs taxes, sales tax or any other taxes or duties.

-- The articles of incorporation of the companies and establishments as well as the loan and mortgage contracts related to their works shall be exempted from stamp duty and the notarization & registration fees for 5 years from the date of registration.
-Contracts for the registration of the necessary land, shall also be exempted from the aforementioned tax and fees
+- The articles of incorporation of the companies and establishments, as well as the loan and mortgage contracts related to their works shall be exempted from stamp duty and the notarization & registration fees for 5 years from the date of registration.
+Contracts for the registration of the necessary land, shall also be exempted from the aforementioned taxes and fees

 Guarantees & Incentives: